Laurieton - Bonny Hills

 Health performance in Laurieton - Bonny Hills is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Laurieton - Bonny Hills faces significant health challenges, with various conditions impacting both younger and older residents.
-Approximately 46% (~9,206 people) have private health cover, compared to Rest of NSW's 48.6% and the national average of 55.3%.
-The most prevalent medical conditions are arthritis (14.3%) and mental health issues (8.4%), with 55.5% reporting no medical ailments, compared to Rest of NSW's 59.9%.
+Laurieton - Bonny Hills faces notable health challenges with various conditions affecting both younger and older residents.
+Approximately 46% (~9,212 people) have private health cover, lower than Rest of NSW's 48.6% and the national average of 55.3%.
+The most prevalent medical conditions are arthritis (14.3%) and mental health issues (8.4%), with 55.5% reporting no medical ailments, compared to 59.9% in Rest of NSW.

-The area has a higher proportion of residents aged 65 and over at 38.5% (7,640 people), compared to Rest of NSW's 28.7%.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+Residents aged 65 and over comprise 38.5% (7,646 people), higher than the 28.7% in Rest of NSW.
+Health outcomes among seniors present challenges but generally perform better than the general population.

 Frequently Asked Questions - Health